The thought of getting a free website is tempting. The internet is full of companies offering free website hosting, even for self-hosted WordPress.

 Some of them charge their users for additional services like image hosting, email accounts, FTP access, website transfer, eCommerce stores, etc. These charges are often outrageously high.

 Many users who start with a free website and then want to move to a paid service, find it impossible to move their website data.

 These service providers do not offer any tools or integrations to easily migrate your site.
 Users end up paying freelancers to manually export their content which can quickly increase your bill.

 Most of these free website services are supported by advertisements.
 You create content and build your website, but they get paid for the ads.
 Often these ads are distracting, intrusive, and look ugly.

-The worst part is, sometimes your savvy competitors can then pay these free website hosting companies to advertise on your website.
+The worst part is that sometimes your savvy competitors can then pay these free website hosting companies to advertise on your website.
 Talk about sabotaging your business.

 Remember that these services need to make money somehow to remain in the business.
 A good rule of thumb is if you are not paying for it, then you are the product.

-These companies find other ways to make money such as selling your email address, personal information, and your website address to other companies.
-Their terms and conditions which no one really reads provide them total legal immunity.
+These companies find other ways to make money, such as selling your email address, phone number, personal information, and website address to other companies.
+Their terms and conditions, which no one really reads, provide them total legal immunity.

-Unlike a real web hosting service, these companies offer very limited tools and services to their users.
-Using these tools the website you will create will look even more unprofessional.
+With these limited tools, the website you will create will look even more unprofessional.